 James (Jim) Sinclair serves as General Counsel of the Ontario Securities CommissionOntario Securities Commission An independent Crown corporation that is responsible for regulating the capital markets in Ontario.
-Its mandate is to provide protection to investors from unfair, improper or fraudulent practices and to foster confidence in fair and efficient capital markets.+ read full definition (OSCOSC See Ontario Securities Commission.+ read full definition).
+Its mandate is to provide protection to investors from unfair, improper or fraudulent practices, to foster fair and efficient capital markets and confidence in capital markets, and to contribute to the stability of the financial system and the reduction of systemic…+ read full definition (OSCOSC See Ontario Securities Commission.+ read full definition).
 The Investor Office recently sat down with Jim to discuss his background, the role of General Counsel and the General Counsel’s Office, the evolution of the OSC and the importance of investor protection.

 Before joining the OSC in February 2015, I was Director of Legal Services at the Ontario Ministry of Finance where, in addition to working on the provincial BudgetBudget A monthly or yearly estimated plan for spending and saving.
 You work it out based on your income and expenses.+ read full definition and leading the Budget Bill initiative, I was also heavily involved in the province’s bondBond A kind of loan you make to the government or a company.
 They use the money to run their operations.
 In turn, you get back a set amount of interest once or twice a year.
 If you hold bonds until the maturity date, you will get all your money back as well.
 If you sell…+ read full definition offerings and derivatives transactions.
 That is not to say that securities, pensionPension A steady income you get after you retire.
 Some pensions pay you a fixed amount for life.
 Others save up money for you while you are working.
 You use that money to create income after you retire.+ read full definition issues and insurance matters did not cross my desk quite regularly.
 I also worked on some significant files related to the fallout from the 2008-09 economic and market crisis.
 This included the G.M. and Chrysler bail-outs, the senior funding facility for assetAsset Something of value that a company or an individual owns or controls.
 Examples: buildings, equipment, property, a car, investments, or cash.
 Can also include patents, trademarks and other forms of intellectual property.+ read full definition-backed commercial paperCommercial paper A kind of unsecured loan you make to a corporation.
 You buy the investment at a discount and you get the full value back on the maturity date.
 The time period is usually nine months or less.+ read full definition (ABCP) and pension reform.
 I was also the Ministry’s lead on both the Ornge Air Ambulance and gas plants inquiries by committees of the legislature.
 It was very interesting work, but my first love has always been securities.